5 Tips to Manage Local Listings for Financial Services Companies

 Although often considered a social platform, Facebook receives more than 1.5 billion monthly searches.

-In addition to the top listings platforms, there are also industry-specific platforms your financial services company should consider, such as the Financial Services Directory and the CPAdirectory, to name a few.
-Once you’ve decided which platforms you will have local listings on, you can begin claiming them.
+In addition to these top listings platforms, there are also industry-specific directories your financial services company should consider, such as the Financial Services Directory and the CPAdirectory, to name a few.
+Once you’ve decided which platforms you want your local listings on, you can begin claiming them.

 2. Claim Local Listings Across Platforms

 As a financial services organization with multiple locations, each location must have a local listing.
 The process for claiming a local listing can vary depending on the directory, but here you’ll find a guide for claiming your local listing on Google.

 If you have already claimed all of your local listings, ensure that your business doesn’t have duplicate listings.
 If you find that someone else has already claimed one of your listings, you can report duplicate listings your company doesn’t own to Google and other directories.

 Once you claim your local listings, it’s time to optimize them.
 The most important information each local listing should include is the location’s name, address, and phone number (NAP).

 If potential customers see conflicting or inaccurate information, that can hurt your business’s reputation and local SEO.
 Similarly, if the information is consistent across all local listings, search engines are more likely to show your local listing in relevant searches, boosting online visibility.